ProgrammerNomad/DashPiX/README.md

 - **show_events**: Set to `true` to show upcoming events (manual configuration).
 - **show_cpu_temp**: Set to `true` to show the CPU temperature of the Raspberry Pi.
 - **background_style**: Set to `light` or `dark` to choose the background style.

+> Note: OpenWeatherMap API key and city name are now configured in `env.py` for better security.

 ---